waddington/project-ideas/README.md

 # Project Ideas
-This is just a place to keep any project idea's that I have/come across.
+This is just a place to keep any project idea's that I have/come across and that I like and might work on at some point.

 * Ray tracer
 * Mesh manipulator